 What's new in the second edition?
 Details here.

 Get your copy using the button below, and note that if you buy the print edition you now get the Kindle version for free!

-If you are an educator and are considering using my book in a class, you can apply for a complementary by entering your contact info here and then sending me an email using the contact form at left.
+If you are an educator and are considering using my book in a class, you can apply for a complementary copy by entering your contact info here.

 Download a PDF of the Table of Contents here.